Code-Institute-Submissions/roadrunner-discotheques/README.md

 As you can see there hasn't been too much shift in the design throughout the process.

+## Theme

+The red, white and charcoal theme used throughout the project was chosen to stay true to the already established colours of Roadrunner Discotheques.
+Charcoal was used to replace black from the company's original colour scheme to bring a softer overall feel to the site.

 ## UX

 To help provide a good UX the site was designed using [Bootstrap](https://getbootstrap.com/ "Bootstrap"), it was key in making this a mobile-first design but also makes sure that all aspects of the design are responsive to any device size.